cloudcreativity/laravel-json-api/docs/features/pagination.md

 ```

 We recommend you look through the code for our `StandardStrategy` to see how to implement a strategy.

-> We plan to extract as much as the functionality of the `StandardStrategy` as possible into traits, but have not
-got to this yet.
-If you are writing your own strategy and feel like submitting a PR, that would be great!

 You can then inject your new strategy into your adapters as follows: